apache/spark/BREEZE.rst

 You can install dependencies inside the container using ``sudo apt install``, ``pip install`` or ``yarn install`` (in ``airflow/www`` folder) respectively.
 This is useful if you want to test something quickly while you are in the container.
-However, these changes are not retained: they disappear once you exit the container (except for theh node.js dependencies if your sources are mounted to the container).
+However, these changes are not retained: they disappear once you exit the container (except for the node.js dependencies if your sources are mounted to the container).
 Therefore, if you want to retain a new dependency, follow the second option described below.

 Adding Dependencies Permanently